openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

     Notice that there are several additional options including shadow tolerance, haze tolerance, NDVI importance, cloud masking and cloud buffering.

 For this exercise, we will leave these at their default settings.
-If you make changes, click :code:`Apply` after you’re done.
+If you make changes, click :code:`Apply` after you're done.

 .. figure:: ../img/cookbook/area_estimation/composite.png
     :alt: The composite menu.
     :width: 350px
     :align: center

-Now we’ll explore the :code:`Bands` dropdown.
+Now we'll explore the :code:`Bands` dropdown.
 Click on the :code:`Red|Green|Blue` at the bottom of the page.

 .. figure:: ../img/cookbook/area_estimation/arrow_bands.png
     :alt: Arrow pointing at the red, green, blue bands.